Collegiate Wind Competition Set to Blow into Vegas in May

 The competition, which aims to cultivate wind-specific interests and skills among the next generation of industry leaders, will feature 10 teams of students who will design and construct lightweight, portable wind turbines intended to power small electronic devices.
 During the Competition event, teams will present to a diverse panel of experts on current market drivers and deployment opportunities for the wind industry, pitch their business plans to industry leaders, and put their turbines to the test in an on-site wind tunnel.

 "Wind energy is one of the fastest-growing electricity sources in the United States.
 The Collegiate Wind Competition is designed to expose students to the multi-disciplinary nature of the wind industry and give them an opportunity to engage with industry leaders," said Jose Zayas, Director of DOE’s Wind and Water Power Technologies Office.

 "We’re excited to partner with DOE to host this exciting event.
 Bringing the Collegiate Wind Competition to WINDPOWER will provide unparalleled opportunities for students to interact with leaders in wind energy and give our industry a chance to meet and engage with some of the nation’s best and brightest young people," said Tom Kiernan, CEO of AWEA.

 The following 10 schools successfully competed for selection to enter this inaugural competition:

 - James Madison University (VA)

 - Kansas State University

 - Pennsylvania State University

 - University of Massachusetts Lowell

-Visit the DOE Collegiate Wind Competition website for more information.
-Sponsorship opportunities for the inaugural Collegiate Wind Competition are available.
-Please contact Emily Jorgensen at the Wind Energy Foundation at 202-383-2543 or firstname.lastname@example.org.
+Visit the DOE Collegiate Wind Competition website at wind.energy.gov/windcompetition for more information.
+Sponsorship opportunities for the inaugural DOE Collegiate Wind Competition are available.
+Please contact Emily Jorgensen at the Wind Energy Foundation at 202-383-2543 or email@example.com.